Poojakambale24/Weather-API/README.md

 dotnet run
 ```

-The service will start and subscribe to the `weather.request` subject.
+The service will start and:
+- Subscribe to the `weather.request` NATS subject
+- Start the web dashboard at http://localhost:5001
+- Display startup information with both endpoints

 ## Usage

+### Option 1: Web Dashboard

+1. Open your browser to http://localhost:5001
+2. Enter a city name in the search box
+3. Click "Get Weather" to see results
+4. Enjoy the beautiful interface with real-time weather data!

+Features:
+- Instant results for cached cities
+- Beautiful background imagery
+- Mobile-responsive design
+- Real-time error handling
+- Temperature in both Celsius and Fahrenheit

+### Option 2: NATS Messaging

-### Request Format
+#### Request Format

 Send a NATS request to the `weather.request` subject with the following JSON payload: